Privacy Policy - Digital Photo Magazine

 11. Contact Us

-If you have any questions or comments regarding our privacy practices, you may contact us ataccounts@dpmag.com.
+If you have any questions or comments regarding our privacy practices, you may contact us at[email protected].